Glossary of Definitions for Graduate Students

 589 Designated course number for professional development credit-bearing courses offered by Extended Campus.
 These credits do not count toward any degree at MSU Billings.

-Accredited Institution - A college or university accredited by, or a candidate for accreditation from, one of the recognized regional accrediting commissions.
+Accredited Institution A college or university accredited by, or a candidate for accreditation from, one of the following list of recognized regional accrediting commissions.
 Montana State University Billings is accredited by the Northwest Commission on Colleges and Universities.
-As such, all college-level coursework from institutions accredited by the following list of agencies will be received and applied toward associate or baccalaureate degrees as applicable to general education, major, minor, and elective requirements.
+As such, all college-level coursework from institutions accredited by the following list of agencies will be received and applied toward graduate degree requirements as applicable.

 Admission Test Students intending to enroll in a graduate program at Montana State University Billings may need to take a standardized admission test as part of the admission requirements.
 The type of test which needs to be completed and the minimum score requirements necessary to gain admission depend on the specific program.